extremq/tfm-resource-proxy/README.md

 # Transformice resources proxy
-This is a proxy for downloading any assets from `transformice.com/*`.
+This is a proxy for downloading any assets from `transformice.com/*` and bypassing CORS.
 Used for [extremq/tfm-browser](https://github.com/extremq/tfm-browser) so you don't need to run a server.

 Use `Transformice-Url: /example-file.ext` as a header to get a resource.
 Example: